 In this hook and eye sewing tutorial, you will learn how to attach these timeless closures.
 The humble hook and eye is the ideal method, tried and trusted over the years, to close the gap on a variety of garments.
 Hooks and eyes have been around for several centuries.
 Just take a look at Victorian fashion and work out how those corsets and bustles were fixed in place.
 Hooks and eyes were there to do the job and the fashions of that time used many of them!

 Hook and Eye Sewing Tutorial

-Hooks and eyes have not gone out of date.
-They are easily available in sewing shops and supermarkets.
-They come in different sizes and colors and meet the demands of closures on waistbands with zippers, dresses and undergarments, trousers and tops.
+Hooks and eyes are easily available in sewing shops and supermarkets.
+They come in different sizes and colors and meet the demands of closures on waistbands with zippers, dresses and undergarments, trousers, and tops.

 TIP: If you are sewing small hook and eyes that are moving around as you sew, temporarily secure it in place with a bit of stitcky tape.

-One hook, two or many more, the hook and eye is a winner for sure.
+One hook, two or many more, the sewing hook and eye is a winner for sure.